 The tendency of some fruit trees to bear heavily on alternate years is termed as biennial bearing or alternate bearing.
 Fruiting is highly reduced in the intervening year.
 Sometimes an abundant crop is followed by more than one lean year.

-Fruit setting in a year is closely followed by the initiation process of the next year’s flowering.
-Heavy bearing depletes the energy stores of the tree and jeopardizes the flower formation of the coming year, resulting in poor crop yields that year.
+Fruit setting is closely followed by the initiation process of the next year’s flowering.
+Heavy bearing of fruit depletes the energy stores of the tree and jeopardizes the flower formation of the coming year, resulting in poor crop yields that year.

 Irregularity in fruit production adversely affects fruit producing and processing industries.
 Heavy crops often result in smaller and substandard fruits.
-Glut in the market reduce prices too.
+Glut in the market reduce prices, too.
 When crops fail the following year, both fruit producing companies and processing units suffer great loss.
-Stable supply is essential for sustainability.
+A stable supply is essential for sustainability.

 How to Prevent Alternate Fruiting

 The main strategy to discourage alternate bearing of fruit trees is to control excessive fruit setting in any one year.
-This is achieved by various means.
+This is achieved by various methods.

-- Hand thinning – For a tree fruiting every other year, heavy crop can be reduced by manually thinning the fruits when they are one-third their normal size.
-In apples, all except the biggest fruit in a bunch can be removed by hand picking.
-Only one fruit should be allowed to grow in every 10 inch span on the branch.
-For apricots, peaches and pears, a gap of 6 to 8 inches is ideal.
+- Hand thinning – For a tree fruiting every other year, a heavy crop can be reduced by manually thinning the fruits when they’re one-third their normal size.
+With apples, all except the biggest fruit in a bunch can be removed by hand picking.
+Only one fruit should be allowed to grow in every 10 inch (25 cm.) span on the branch.
+For apricots, peaches and pears, a gap of 6 to 8 inches (15 to 20 cm.) is ideal.

 In addition to reducing heavy crops, active measures to promote flowering and fruit setting may be necessary to prevent alternate bearing.
 They include: